beefyfinance/beefy-dot-com/src/content/blog/three-ways-to-earn-with-beefy-vvs-finance-and-cronos.md

 ### Stake $BIFI and earn $CRO or $BIFI

-On our [Beefy Finance Cronos Vaults](https://app.beefy.finance/#/cronos), you can stake $BIFI with a single click to earn $BIFI rewards.
+On our [Beefy Cronos Vaults](https://app.beefy.finance/#/cronos), you can stake $BIFI with a single click to earn $BIFI rewards.

 ![](/src/images/blog/vvs2.png)